UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 ### More than two explanatory variables

-Although the above description is directed toward two predictor variables, exactly the same $K$-nearest neighbors algorithm applies when you have a higher number of predictor variables.
+Although the above description is directed toward two predictor variables, exactly the same K-nearest neighbors algorithm applies when you have a higher number of predictor variables.
 Each predictor variable may give us new information to help create our classifier.
 The only difference is the formula for the distance between points.
 Suppose we have $m$ predictor